ouestdarq/vite-plugin-smallstep/README.md

 # Vite Plugin Smallstep

-The plugin runs an async function on the config method, awaiting the fs.readFileSync and CRT/KEY pair being read correctly.
+Plugin runs an async function on the config method, awaiting the fs.readFileSync on CRT/KEY pair waiting to be read correctly.

 ## Usage